 - How to deploy this new technology into legacy infrastructure

 - How systems integrators and machine builders can successfully deploy time-series AI

 Kenton Williston: Welcome to the IoT Chat, where industry experts examine the technology and business trends that matter for IoT developers, systems integrators, and end users.
 I’m Kenton Williston, the Editor-in-Chief of insight.tech.
-Today I’m talking trends in industrial AI for 2021 and beyond with Dr. Felicitas Heimann, Head of Product Line for Embedded Industrial Computing at Siemens.
+Today I’m talking trends in industrial AI for 2021 and beyond with Dr. Felizitas Heimann, Head of Product Line for Embedded Industrial Computing at Siemens.
 Among other things, we’ll explain why time series AI will play an outsized role in the factory of the future.
 And we’ll look at the ways systems integrators and machine builders can set themselves up for success in the increasingly complex world of AI, deep learning, and machine learning.
 There is so much to discuss, so let’s get to it.
-So, Felicitas, welcome to the show.
+So, Felizitas, welcome to the show.

 Dr. Felizitas Heimann: Hello, Kenton.
 It’s a pleasure.

 Kenton Williston: So, tell me a little bit about your role at Siemens.

 Dr. Felizitas Heimann: Well, I am responsible for our product line of embedded industrial computing, which means basically our box-and-panel portfolio.
 That means leading the product management, and also leading the technical project management, which is a very nice combination of responsibilities because there’s so much you can do and decide on and execute.
 So it’s really fun, and it’s currently an amazing situation to be in, in factory automation, because there’s so much going on.